top of page

 Mountains, forests, the sea, art, architecture, history, food, wine...no matter what you want, it is here.

 It is my favorite place to visit, also.
-I have spent months in this country, and yet there is so much more to see.
+Between 2019 and 2023, I spent a total of 5 months in this country during 8 separate visits, and yet there is so much more to see.
 After all, it is larger than California, and has 40 cities with a population of over 100,000...and each with its own personality.
-Not to mention the hundreds of beautiful little villages and national parks throughout out the country.
+Not to mention the hundreds of beautiful little villages and national parks throughout the country.

 20190831_143520.jpg